zahiallam-design/traces-landing-page/EMAILJS_SETUP.md

 If you have any questions, feel free to contact us via WhatsApp.

-Thank you for choosing Your Albums!
+Thank you for choosing Traces!
 ```

 7. Click **Save**